What is VRS in Starfield? Should You Turn It On?

 1) Performance

-VRS in Starfield doesn’t show huge performance uplifts on-paper | Hardware Unboxed
+VRS in Starfield doesn’t show huge performance uplifts on paper | Hardware Unboxed

 2) Hardware Load

-On a broader scale, this relieves the GPU of some of the computational workload it otherwise had to process, and fewer processing is done on areas that don’t require the maximum visual fidelity.
-In turn, this improves the game’s overall smoothness and maintains a consistent framerate, even boosting performance numbers on systems with the GPU as the bottleneck hardware component.
+VRS adjusts the shading rate dynamically according to the content on the screen.
+More important elements like the HUD, maps, and subtitles within the game remain unchanged, but objects like the background (sky, grass, roads) aren’t rendered at the full scale.
+On a broader scale, this relieves the GPU of some of the computational workload it otherwise would have to process.
+Fewer processing tasks are done on areas that don’t require maximum visual fidelity, which in turn improves the game’s overall smoothness and maintains a consistent frame rate, even boosting performance numbers on systems where the GPU is the bottleneck.

 3) Reduced Graphical Fidelity Loss